CoderDojoZH/resources/flyer-kids/flyer-kids.md

 aged 7 to 17

 On Sundays
 15:00 – 17:00
 There is only one rule,
-Be cool!
+be cool!

 ## back